commonform/make-master-attachments-numbering/README.md

   'the Agreement')
 ```

-Children of the master are numbered by [outline-numbering][outline-numbering]:
+By default, children of the master are numbered by [outline-numbering][outline-numbering]:

 ```javascript
 assert.equal(